LeanneLibGriff/nine-repro/Step8CompSecurity.md

 * Encrpyt your computer's hard drive.

 _How to create strong passwords
- * Make your password unique for each of your important accounts
+ * Make your password unique for each of your important accounts.
- * Make your password longer - at least 12 characters long, 14 or more characters is better.
+ * Make your password longer - at least 12 characters long.
+14 or more charaters is stronger.
  * Use a combination of letters, lowercase letters and symbols.
+ * Enable multifactor authentication (MFA) whenever available.
+ * Use a password management tool if you have trouble remembering mutiple passwords.
+ * Donit incorporate personal information into your password.
+For example, the name of a child, pet, important birthdays, details from your address.

 Intermediate
 * Use a password manager.